 4. Protect Young Athletes through Secure Access Controls

-Livestreaming within an established sports application provides users with greater privacy protection compared to social media networks that profit from data harvesting.
-Not only do they understand privacy laws like COPPA and regulatory compliance, they can prioritize end-to-end encryption, secure hosting, and access controls.
+Compared to social media networks that profit from data harvesting, livestreaming within a trusted sports application provides users with greater privacy protection.
+Not only do sports tech providers understand privacy laws like COPPA and regulatory compliance, they can prioritize end-to-end encryption, secure hosting, and access controls.
 When enabling security, consider these three key measures:

-- Secure Setup: Configure private streams with webhook-based authorization and integrate your existing registration system to automatically generate approved viewer lists for verified team families and staff only
+- Secure Setup: Configure private streams with webhook-based authorization, restrict streaming permissions to verified coaches and staff members, and integrate your existing registration system to automatically generate approved viewer lists for verified team families and staff.

-- Controlled Access: Implement time-limited viewing tokens, family verification requirements, and team-only permissions that restrict access to individuals who have completed background checks and provided proper parental consent
+- Controlled Access: Implement time-limited viewing tokens, verification requirements, and team-only permissions that restrict access to individuals who are authorized.
+Additionally, configure broadcaster permissions to ensure only authorized coaches, staff, or designated volunteers can initiate streams.

 - Ongoing Protection: Enable automated access revocation, audit logging, and security alerts to monitor viewer activity and instantly remove access when players leave teams or parents withdraw consent.